When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 Moving into a lower mid-range for teams who can afford slightly more, but still want to keep it low, Tottenham Hotspur’s Oliver Skipp could be a valuable signing.

 The 19-year-old has featured for Tottenham’s first team this season but will likely be out of it on FIFA 20, and this is where you can capitalise.
 Coming in with an initial rating of 67, Skipp boasts 73 short passing and 69 standing tackle, while also rising as high as 84 in Career Mode.
-He’s valued at £1.3m and it won’t take much more to make him yours; Spurs should accept around £2m.
+He’s valued at £1.3m and Spurs should accept that.

 Ludovit Reis (Barcelona)